tejaswigowda/book.programmingthecloud.com/src/fewtech/js/syntax.md

 </div>

-4. **Expressions**: JS expressions are statements that combine operators and operands.
+4. **Expressions**: JS expressions are statements that combine operators and operands (literals and variables).
 We have seen examples of this before.
 Here are more:

 ```js
 x = 6 + 8 + z;